-- (a) Upon notification in writing by the Union, the Employer will recognize, in addition to the Unit Chair and Vice Chair, one (1) steward to deal with grievances in the manner provided for under this agreement.
-No more than two of the above may be away from their jobs at the same time, and not more than one from the same department. - The Union agrees that a steward and the union officers have their regular work to perform on behalf of the Employer. - (b) Therefore, a union officer or steward may leave his/her work duties without loss of basic pay to attend to grievances (up to but not including arbitration), subject to the following conditions:

-- (a) The time shall be devoted to the prompt handling or processing of grievances. - (b) Permission (which shall not be unreasonably withheld) must first be obtained from their immediate supervisor before leaving their work duties, as well as providing the expected length of absence.
-He/she must report to their supervisor upon their return to their duties. - (c) The Employer reserves the right to limit such time, if it deems the time so taken to be excessive.
+- (d) A committee equally representative of the Employer and the Union known as the Labour Management Committee shall be established under this agreement.
+The parties shall choose their own members and meet at stated intervals to be determined by the committee for the purpose of developing teamwork in the newspaper and discussing other matters which the committee considers important to the general welfare of the newspaper and its employees.
+This committee shall not handle grievances or engage in the settlement of disputes arising under the terms of this agreement, and will meet during working hours. - (e) Use in this agreement of the feminine or masculine gender shall be construed as including both male and female employees, and not as specific gender designations. - (f) Upon notification in writing by the Union, the Employer will recognize, in addition to the Unit Chair and Vice Chair, one (1) steward to deal with grievances in the manner provided for under this agreement.
+No more than two of the above may be away from their jobs at the same time, and not more than one from the same department. - The Union agrees that a steward and the union officers have their regular work to perform on behalf of the Employer. - (g) Therefore, a union officer or steward may leave his/her work duties without loss of basic pay to attend to grievances (up to but not including arbitration), subject to the following condition.
+The time shall be devoted to the prompt handling or processing of grievances. - (a) Permission (which shall not be unreasonably withheld) must first be obtained from their immediate supervisor before leaving their work duties, as well as providing the expected length of absence.
+He/she must report to their supervisor upon their return to their duties. - (b) The Employer reserves the right to limit such time, if it deems the time so taken to be excessive.